sidebase/nuxt-pdf/README.md

 })
 ```

 That's it!
-You can now use My Module in your Nuxt app ✨
+You can now use NuxtPDF in your Nuxt 3 app ✨

+Afterwards you can use the [Quick Start documentation](https://sidebase.io/nuxt-pdf/getting-started/quick-start) to explore the features and properly configure your NuxtPDF instance!

 ## Development